Club World Rankings.com

 Recopa Mundial

-The Oosterpark Rankings present further expansion with the introduction of the Recopa Mundial, a boxing-style title contest featuring all former Intercontinental and World Club champions.
+The Oosterpark Rankings present Recopa Mundial, a boxing-style title contest featuring all former Intercontinental and World Club champions.
 For full details, use the site navigation at the top of this page.

 Current champions: